JuliGarc91/jwt-auth-frontend/README.md

    ```
    git clone https://github.com/JuliGarc91/jwt-auth-backend.git
    ```
-   - run `npm run db:init` then run `npm run db:seed` in your terminal to get data from postgreSQL database.

 3. **Install Dependencies:**
-   - Navigate to the root directory of the cloned repository.
+   - Navigate to the root directory of the cloned repositories.
    - Run the following command to install the required dependencies:
      ```
      npm install
      ```
+   - In backend repository run `npm run db:init` then run `npm run db:seed` in your terminal to get data from postgreSQL database.

 4. **Environment Variables:**
    - Create a `.env` file in the root directory of the project.
    - Define the following environment variables in the `.env` file: